MichaelFroelich/FAP.React/README.md

 Again, do *not* leave your binary folder open, accessible and visible to the outside world.

+### Include variations
+As of v1.4, there are a few ways to include scripts into your project output.
+ 1. `IncludeScript("Path",false)` function, with false.
+This will render it into the output as <script src="Path"
+ 2. `IncludeScript("Path")` function optionally with true.
+This will pass it to Babel and paste it as <sсript> Your script here
+ 3. `IncludeMockScript("Path")` function, which will pass it to Babel but not include it in the output anywhere

+Which you choose is all down to your varying levels of frustration getting whatever code you're expecting a serverside rendering engine to run.
+You might also want to think about changing the EcmaYear and EcmaStage properties on the static ReactivePage class.

 # How do I get jQuery functions passing the Babelscript validation?

 Sometimes Babel will not validate scripts with jQuery, so use a (Mock version of jQuery)[https://github.com/jakerella/jquery-mockjax], as of writing the code you must delete from this file is fairly self explanatory.

+When all else fails, try something new.

 Finally...